swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 > *   Just like a webpage, what's saved looks different from what you see in your browser.
 > *   But this format allows Jupyter to mix source code, text, and images, all in one file.
 {: .callout}

+> ## Arranging Documents into Panels of Tabs
+>
+> In the JupyterLab Main Work Area you can arrange documents into panels of tabs.
+First, create a text file, Python console, and terminal window and arrange then into three panels in the main work area.
+Next, create a notebook, terminal window, and text file and arrange then into three panels in the main work area.
+Finally, create your own combination of panels and tabs.
+What combination of panels and tabs do you think will be most useful for your workflow?
+>
+> > ## Solution
+> >
+> >  After creating the necessary tabs, you can drag one of the tabs to the center of a panel to move the tab to the panel; next you can subdivide a tab panel by dragging a tab to the left, right, top, or bottom of the panel.
+> >
+> {: .solution}
+{: .challenge}

+## Use the Jupyter Notebook for editing and running Python.

+*   While it's common to write Python scripts using a text editor, we are going to use the [Jupyter Notebook][jupyter] for the remainder of this workshop.
+*   This has several advantages:
+    *   You can easily type, edit, and copy and paste blocks of code.
+    *   Tab complete allows you to easily access the names of things you are using and learn more about them.
+    *   It allows you to annotate your code with links, different sized text, bullets, etc. to make it more accessible to you and your collaborators.
+    *   It allows you to display figures next to the code that produces them to tell a complete story of the analysis.

 ### The Notebook has Command and Edit modes.